Additional Allowance ISA

 What would the estimated balance be after 12 months based on a £1,000 deposit?

-This would be the balance after 12 months if £1,000 was paid in on 1 April, all interest was paid back to the account annually, there was no change to the interest rate and no money was taken out or paid in.
+This would be the balance after 12 months if £1,000 was paid in, all interest was paid back to the account annually, there was no change to the interest rate and no money was taken out or paid in.

 This illustration is just an example to help you compare accounts.
 It does not take into account any individual circumstances.